Fanchengyan/data-downloader/README.md

 folder: str
     the folder to store output files.
 Default current folder.
 file_names: iterator
     iterator contains names of files.
-Leaving it None if you want the program to parse them from website
+Leaving it None if you want the program to parse them fromwebsite. file_names can cantain the absolute paths if folder is None.

 ```

 **Examples:**